There are 11 unspoken engineer rules you need to follow. Otherwise, you won’t fit in and reach your full potential.

-For example, I know several engineers who think they don’t make mistakes.
-Not surprisingly, they don’t properly review their work.
+I’ve seen engineers who believe they never make mistakes, and as a result, they don’t properly review their work.
 But guess what?
 Their work becomes a prime source of problems because all engineers make mistakes—no exceptions!

 #9 Be the commander in charge

 In other words, own up to the problems that arise under your leadership.
-This is what all great leaders do.
-Many engineer-related problems source from poor leadership and lack of initiative.
+Great leaders do this.
+Many engineering issues stem from poor leadership and a lack of initiative.